iosonja/uikit-exercises/UIKit Notes.md

 - Inserting a single row into a table view is more efficient than calling reloadData(), and also animatable.
 - The .automatic value for the "with" parameter (eg. in insertRows() method) chooses whichever animation makes sense for the change being made.
 - If firstIndex(of:) doesn’t find the element being asked, it returns nil.

+#### Project 6: Auto Layout

+- Auto Layout lets us position one view relative to another.
+- The right-left position of leading and trailing anchors depends on the language being used (eg. Arabic is read right to left).
+- Visual Formatting Language metrics let us share sizes across views easily.
+- You should find one set of constraints that looks good across all iOS devices of different size.
+- Interface Builder warns us if we try to create invalid or incomplete constraints.
+- Visual Formatting Language creates horizontal constraints using H: and vertical ones using V:.
+- The safe area layout guide automatically excludes rounded edges and any notch.
+- Auto Layout constraints get re-evaluated only when you ask for it to happen or make a significant UI change.
+- We can create Auto Layout anchors using constant values.
+- Aspect Ratio constraints ensure the width and height of a view scale evenly.
+- A pipe symbol in Visual Formatting Language means the edge of the parent view.
+- Using an Auto Layout priority of 1000 makes it required.
+- We can force our app to run only in specific orientations.